Fujifilm X-M1 vs Olympus E-520

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the E-520 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the X-M1 relies on live view and the rear LCD for framing.
 The following table reports on some other key feature differences and similarities of the Fujifilm X-M1, the Olympus E-520, and comparable cameras.

 One feature that differentiates the E-520 and the X-M1 is in-body image stabilization (IBIS).
-The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the X-M1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-520 reduces the risk of handshake-induced blur with all attached lenses, while the X-M1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The X-M1 writes its imaging data to SDXC cards, while the E-520 uses Compact Flash or xD Picture cards.
 The E-520 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the X-M1 only has one slot.